Table Of Contents_

 Are you in search of the best external monitors in the market?
-This past week, we dedicated 36 hours to finding high-quality monitors that can give you the best viewing experience at home or in office.
-We tested a total of 15 different monitors for the quality they could provide in rooms of different sizes, layouts, and lighting conditions.
+This past week, we dedicated 36 hours to finding high-quality monitors that can give you the best viewing experience at home or in the office.
+We tested a total of 15 different monitors, including a few top-rated monitors with speakers, for the quality they could provide in rooms of different sizes, layouts, and lighting conditions.
 Out of all the items we tested, we selected six outstanding external monitors.
 These monitors are the ones that lived up to all of our expectations and more.
+Speaking of expectations, check out what the best computer monitors have to offer.

-One monitor in particular, the Lepow USB-C 15.6” monitor, stood out among the rest.
-As our #1 pick, the Lepow has a high-resolution screen with HDR while being small and light enough to be portable.
+One monitor, in particular, the Lepow USB-C 15.6” monitor, stood out among the rest.
+As our #1 pick, the Lepow has a high-resolution screen with HDR while being small and light enough to be portable, like the best portable monitor.
 Read on to learn more about this amazing monitor and our five other favorites.

 Award: Top Pick

-WHY WE LIKE IT: Sleek and slim , the Lepow Portable Monitor offers excellent media quality that’s compatible with a wide range of devices.
+WHY WE LIKE IT: Sleek and slim, the Lepow External Monitor offers excellent media quality that’s compatible with a wide range of devices.
 Equipped with Full HD and weighing only 1.76 pounds, the Lepow is definitely worthy of our top spot.

-The Lepow USB-C Portable Monitor is a 15.6” IPS monitor that features a 1080p display, a native resolution of 1920 x 1080, and HDR support to deliver visually stunning images.
+The Lepow USB-C External Monitor is a 15.6” IPS monitor that features a 1080p display, a native resolution of 1920 x 1080, and HDR support to deliver visually stunning images.
 It’s perfect for playing games, watching movies at home, or delivering presentations at the office.
 The monitor sports a Type-C USB connector and a mini HDMI port, making it compatible with laptops, phones, and gaming consoles like the PlayStation 4, Xbox One, or Nintendo Switch.
 It weighs only 1.76 pounds and is 0.3 inches thick, making it very portable.
+If you like this monitor, you might be interested in the best gaming monitor (1ms).

-The only drawbacks of this particular monitor are its weak speakers and its tendency to reset custom brightness settings when the USB-C port is used.
-However, its portability and the crystal-clear picture quality it delivers more than make up for these issues, making it our best overall pick.
+The only drawbacks of this particular monitor, just like some of the top 22-inch monitors may also have, are its weak speakers and its tendency to reset custom brightness settings when the USB-C port is used.
+This may give you the idea to use a TV as a second monitor, if only to have better speaker quality.
+However, its portability and crystal-clear picture quality more than make up for these issues, making it our best overall pick.
 It is one of the best external gaming monitors.

 Award: Honorable Mention

-This portable monitor by Newsoul sports a high-resolution 1080p display that supports HDR functions to create beautiful on-screen images while also providing excellent audio with its twin stereo speakers.
+This external monitor by Newsoul sports a high-resolution 1080p display that supports HDR functions to create beautiful on-screen images while also providing excellent audio with its twin stereo speakers.
 The screen provides a 178-degree viewing angle, perfect for multiple viewers.
 The Newsoul monitor also comes with special Eye Care technology, which provides a soft, blue screen filter and eliminates flickering to protect your eyes.
+Similarly, we’ve discovered the same eye protection tech on other high-end widescreen monitors, so you may want to give it a read.

 Award: Best Budget